Fostering a Culture of Prevention and Celebrating a Climate of Recovery: Where to Go to Seek Help for Addiction

 Additional resources may be found at the Finger Lakes Addiction Resource Center at https://ncadd-ra.org/services/finger-lakes-addiction-resource-center/.

-NCADD-RA reaches out to the community through education, community awareness, health and resource fairs, encouraging safe disposal of unwanted medications, providing safe disposal pouches and medication lock boxes, as well as fentanyl test strips and Narcan.
+NCADD-RA reaches out to the community through education, community awareness, health and resource fairs, encouraging safe disposal of unwanted medications, providing safe disposal pouches and medication lock boxes, as well as fentanyl test strips and Narcan, a medication used to reverse overdoses.

 To learn more about addiction-related topics visit our website at www.ncadd-ra.org/resources/awareness campaigns/.